 CTE 4110 Foundations of Career and Technical Education (3) Synthesizes Career and Technical Education's history, past and current issues, legislation, and philosophical foundations.

-CTE 4140 New Teacher Institute (3) Develop teaching/instructional aboratories.
+CTE 4140 New Teacher Institute (3) Develop teaching/instructional management skills needed to perform effectively in classrooms/ laboratories.
 Includes structured activities designed to assist beginning vocational-technical teachers during their first teaching years.

-CTE 4145 Curriculum Construction in Career and Technical

-Education (3) Assist new and practicing educators in selecting and organizing course content for their career and technical education courses.
+CTE 4145 Curriculum Construction in Career and Technical Education (3) Assist new and practicing educators in selecting and organizing course content for their career and technical education courses.